India steps up efforts to evacuate its nationals from Ukraine amid Russian military offensive | Business

 India also positioned teams of officials at Zahony border post in Hungary, Krakowiec as well as Shehyni-Medyka land border points in Poland, Vysne Nemecke in the Slovak Republic and Suceava transit point in Romania to coordinate exit of Indian nationals from Ukraine, they said.

-External Affairs Ministry Spokesperson Arindam Bagchi said the first batch of evacuees from Ukraine reached Romania via Suceava border crossing and Indian officials will now facilitate their travel to Bucharest for their onward journey to India.

-Bagchi also shared on Twitter visuals of Indians crossing the Romania-Ukraine border.
-Senior officials said Air India will operate two flights to the Romanian capital Bucharest on Friday to evacuate the Indians.
+Senior officials said Air India will operate two flights to the Romanian capital Bucharest to bring back the Indians on Saturday.
 More flights are likely to operate in the next few days.

+It is learnt that managing visas for the stranded Indians to enter Romania, Poland, Hungary and Slovakia has become a major challenge for the Indian officials in these countries.
+The requirement of COVID-19 vaccination certificates has emerged as another issue for the entry of Indians into these four countries.

+Russia mounted a full-scale military offensive on Ukraine on Thursday, launching airstrikes and missile attacks on cities, towns and key military bases, triggering widespread global condemnation.
+The Russian attack continued for second consecutive day on Friday.

-Earlier, the Indian embassy in Ukraine said over 470 students will exit Ukraine and enter Romania through the Porubne-Siret border on Friday and that it is moving them to neighbouring countries for onward evacuation.
-It said that the ''massive evacuation'' operation was organised through the joint efforts of Indian embassies in Ukraine, Poland, Romania and Hungary and that efforts are underway to relocate Indians coming in from the hinterland.
+The Indian embassy in Kyiv said that the ''massive evacuation'' operation was organised through the joint efforts of Indian embassies in Ukraine, Poland, Romania and Hungary and that efforts are underway to relocate Indians coming in from the hinterland.

 As India stepped up efforts to evacuate around 16,000 of its citizens, mostly students, Jaishankar, during a phone conversation with Ukrainian Foreign Minister Dmytro Kuleba discussed the predicament of the Indian nationals and appreciate his support for their safe return.